2008 Namibia floods: Background

-Immediate Impacts
+Impact

-Health & Well-being
+Health and well-being

 An estimated 65,000 people were affected by the floods.
 71 casualties were reported by March 2008 of which there were 42 deaths.
 Deaths were predominantly children and the elderly who drowned crossing oshonas (flood plains) at night.
 Wounds resulting from walking in water were a problem in Caprivi.
 Outreach clinics in rural areas were cut off by the flooding.

 Relocation camps were set up in the Engela District and Oshana Region and housed over 4,600 of the displaced.
 Camps had limited or no access to latrines, waste disposal and clean tap water, and some camps were overcrowded.
 An outbreak of cholera at Engela in the Ohangwena Region was announced in March.
 An assessment undertaken 19–20 March by the World Health Organization (WHO) identified that the case fatality rate (CFR) for cholera may be under recorded and reported common acute diseases in the under fives to include malaria, diarrhea and respiratory infections.
 Cholera cases were also reported at Odibo and Okatope.

 By the 16th of April, 958 cases of cholera, including four deaths, had been reported.
 Engela Hospital, which was inaccessible by road, opened a cholera treatment centre.
 WHO figures for cholera in Namibia for 2008 were 3,496 with 38 deaths (1.09% CFR) compared to 14 cases in 2007 with 0 deaths (0% CFR).

-Food Security
+Food security

 The floods significantly reduced yields of mahangu, the staple cereal food for the majority of the population in the Northern Central regions.
 The household stocks of mahangu were not expected to last beyond next the harvest, forcing the household to use savings to purchase food.
 As low-income households could not easily compensate by lowering already minimal non-food expenditure, they were likely to shift food consumption towards lower calorie and less nutritious foods or simply reduce their food intake.

 The European Food Safety Authority mission estimated that compared to the previous agricultural season, there was an average 59% drop in production in the North Central Regions and 46% in affected areas of Caprivi.
 As a result, 16.4% of the flood affected households in the Northern Central regions were food insecure rising to 32.5% in Caprivi, an area with a high prevalence of HIV/AIDS.
 These households were unable to meet their daily nutritional requirements.
 The population affected by the floods went from chronically food insecure to acutely food insecure.
 An estimated 52,000 people were in immediate need of assistance to cover their basic food needs in flood-affected areas.